modalpdx/Tiny104_USART/README.md

 - LED 0   (built-in, connected to pin PA5) is bit 0
 - LED 1   (external, connected to pin PA7) is bit 1
-- RELAY 1 (external, the coil part connected to pin PA6) is bit 2
+- RELAY 0 (external, the coil part connected to pin PA6) is bit 2

 The external LED was connected inline with a 330 ohm (I think) resistor.

-The RELAY used in testing was a simple OMR-106H reed relay:
+The reed relay used in testing was a simple OMR-106H reed relay:

 http://www.digikey.com/product-detail/en/te-connectivity-potter-brumfield-relays/OMR-106H,V000/PB886-ND/1095211